NBKRedSpy/QM_MoreCombatInfo/SteamReadMe.txt

 Adds the hit percentages to the combat log.
 Note: The developers have hinted at the combat log having more information in the future, so this may be a short lived mod.

-[h1]Important[/h1]

-This version of the mod is only for the opt in beta version of the game!

 [h1]Docs[/h1]

 Example:  [i]Hit Acc 57% Roll: 51 Dodge: 3[/i]